ArdisFoxx/ardisfoxxs-lewd-pf2e/README.md

 14. You're ready to go!
 To test it, try applying the Exposed or Horny conditions to your character.
 You can edit the strength or duration of each type of vibration by editing the values in AFLP_Lovense_Integration\data\events\games\ardisfoxxslewdpf2e\aflp.yaml.

 ### Release Roadmap
-- 3.0.0 - Cum System
+- 3.0.0 - Cum System, PDF version of the rules for non-Foundry users, a guide on using the rules
 - 3.3.0 - Items Update, Womb Tattoos, Body Writing, Cock Rings, Cursed Items
 - 3.5.0 - Spells Update; Cantrips and levelled spell additions
 - 3.7.0 - Monsters Update; Numberous additional monsters and monster abilities
 - 4.0.0 - Player Character Feats and build options